deckhouse/virtualization/images/edk2/patches/README.md

-# 001-isa-debug-port-no-bootable-device-message.patch
+# 001-debug-device-no-bootable-device-message.patch
-If an EFI “No bootable device” error occurs, or the system drops into the EFI shell, output “No bootable device.” to the debug device at address 0x403.
+If OVMF cannot find a bootable device, or the firmware drops into the EFI shell, output `No bootable device.` to the debug port at address `0x403`.

+This patch is intended to be used together with the QEMU patch that watches the debug console and emits a `NO_BOOTABLE_DEVICE` QMP event.